 Sober Guides Counselling Services For Addiction and Substance Misuse

-Sober Guide only offer professional counselling, provided by fully qualified BACP registered Counsellors, specialising in the treatment of alcohol, drug and behavioural addiction and substance misuse.
-We also offer counselling for family that are affected by a loved ones addiction.
+Sober Guide only offers professional counselling, provided by fully qualified BACP registered Counsellors, specialising in the treatment of alcohol, drug and behavioural addiction and substance misuse.
+We also offer counselling for families that are affected by a loved one's addiction.

-Counselling treats a wide range of substance and behavioural problems; it also treat those suffering from dual diagnosis illnesses such as anxiety, depression, borderline personality disorder, bipolar disorder, post traumatic stress disorder and obsessive compulsive disorder.
+Counselling treats a wide range of substance and behavioural problems; it also treats those suffering from dual diagnosis illnesses such as anxiety, depression, borderline personality disorder, bipolar disorder, post-traumatic stress disorder and obsessive-compulsive disorder.